siimp/omxbaltic-evk-scraper/README.md

 * Tesseract for character recognition

 ## Current status
-* Only 4 image out of 10 passes test
+* Only 4 captcha images out of 10 are recognised correctly.

+## TODO
+* Grab more sample images
+* Make at least 80% of tests pass